jamischarles/hydra/README.md

 Intro
 ----------------
+There is so much duplication in free web training and education.
+This is a guide to help you navigate that landscape.

 This is a guide to help you level up in your technical career.
 It tries to answer this question: